How to remortgage a buy to let portfolio

-When the PRA redefined the size of property portfolios, they made two important changes to the way mortgage finance could be assessed for them.
+When the PRA redefined the size of property portfolios, they made two important changes to how mortgage finance could be assessed for them.

-The changes to the Interest Coverage Ratio (ICR) applied to landlord lending was intended to ensure that they would be able to manage their repayments if interest rates should increase significantly.
+The changes to the Interest Coverage Ratio (ICR) applied to landlord lending were intended to ensure that they could manage their repayments if interest rates should increase significantly.
 And to cover rental voids and the cost of significant repairs or refurbishments.